PHRONESIS007/terraform102/README.md

 # terraform102
 ## Oluwaeyi trainning Class

-> This repos shows hot to create modules for ec2 machines
+> This repos shows how to create modules for ec2 machines

 TYPE | DESCRIPTION | CPU | MM | ROLE | ENV
 -----|-------------|-----|----|------|----